As a clinical psychologist you work with people with mental or physical health issues to lower their level of psychological discomfort.

 City's Professional Doctorate in Counselling Psychology (DPsych) is accredited by BPS and by the Health Care Professions Council (HCPC), the statutory regulator for Practitioner Psychologists in the UK.

-What can I expect as a clinical psychologist?
+What can I expect from a career as a clinical psychologist?

 Your role as a clinical psychologist will involve assessing patients using a combination of direct observation, interviews and specific techniques such as psychometric testing.